It is great to have you living in Glenside.

 If you don’t wish to receive circulars or free newspapers, put a sign on your mailbox stating “Addressed mail only”.

-Suburban newspapers are delivered free.
-This is The Independent Herald - Wellington North.
+The suburban newspapers are delivered free.
+This is The Independent Herald.
 Delivery is spasmodic and people living in rural Glenside are unlikely to receive this paper as deliveries are made on foot.
 It is available free on the internet.
 Copies are also held at Twigland Gardeners World and Churton Park New World.

 The Dominion Post will be delivered to your home if you subscribe to it.
 Glenside has a dedicated driver who delivers to Middleton Road and all of Glenside in the early hours of the morning.

 There is no longer a door to door service for milk deliveries.